xaviervia/locco/README.md

 jsocco
 ======

-Partial Docco port with no Pygmentize dependencies
+Partial Docco port with no Pygmentize dependencies.